Dinelia Rosa: Education and academic work

-Rosa was a first generation college student in her family when she attended college in Puerto Rico.
-Rosa earned her doctorate in clinical psychology from Adelphi University.
+Rosa was a first-generation college student in her family when she attended college at the University of Puerto Rico. where she completed her B.A. and first Masters in clinical psychology.
+Rosa earned her doctorate in clinical psychology from The Derner Institute at Adelphi University.

 Prior to her current job as director of the Dean-Hope Center for Educational and Psychological Services at Teachers College in Columbia University, Rosa worked in several different clinical and educational arenas around New York City.
 At the Dean-Hope Center for Educational and Psychological Services Rosa helps in guiding students to gain work experience and provide services to people of multicultural backgrounds who vary in age.

 She also has a small private practice where she does Spanish bilingual psychological and psychoeducational evaluations for children in foster care.
 In 2016 she was the first Latina to be president of the New York State Psychological Association (NYSPA), where she earlier received an award for service for helping start the Division of Culture, Race and Ethnicity.
 Rosa is a founding member of the Health Psychology rotation that is part of the Bellevue-NYU Internship Program.

 Rosa also did work at NYU leading support groups for people with cardiac conditions.
 She has also done work at a New York nonprofit called Latino Share, where she has volunteered to help with services provided to women with breast and ovarian cancer.
 She also did work at the Breast Cancer and Infertility clinics in the Bellevue Medical Center in New York.

 Rosa has also done a significant amount of work within the American Psychological Association.
 In 2016 she served as the president of the APA's Division of State, Provincial and Territorial Affairs.
 She is also a member of the APA Board of Professional Affairs.
 In addition, Rosa received a grant by the APA's Committee of Ethnic Minority Recruitment, Retention and Training to take on the important issues of linguistic minorities and organize clinical and counseling graduate students to speak Spanish.
 More recently, Rosa helped lead a workshop that was doing leadership development training to help people advance in their leadership roles within their respective state and territory psychological associations.

 Research and publications

 Rosa does research involving different cross cultural treatment outcomes and grief among other topics.
 She has written multiple academic articles.
 One of her most cited ones is called A Randomized Trial of Mindfulness-Based Cognitive Therapy for Children: Promoting Mindful Attention to Enhance Social-Emotional Resiliency in Children.
 Rosa also took part in writing the popular psychology graduate school textbook titled Grief Therapy With Latinos: Integrating Culture for Clinicians.
 The textbook discusses culturally specific and diverse ways that grief manifests for Latinx people, and possible treatment methods and psychotherapy practices.

-She was also asked to serve as Associate Editor for The New Encyclopedia on Death and Dying, which covers topics having to do with death across cultures and handling the grief and mourning that often comes along with it.
+She was also asked to serve as associate editor for The New Encyclopedia on Death and Dying, which covers topics having to do with death across cultures and handling the grief and mourning that often comes along with it.